York Light Infantry Volunteers: Service

 In 1810 a detachment of 200 men from the regiment participated in the invasion of Guadeloupe.
 Part of the 4th Brigade of Major-General Thomas Hislop's 1st Division, they left Dominica on 16 January and arrived at Capesterre-Belle-Eau two days later.
 They landed on 27 January.
 The division marched south without issue and reached Trois-Rivières, where the French defenders abandoned their defensive positions.
 The division stayed there to assist with landing provisions until 2 February, when they occupied the Palmiste heights east of the capital of Basseterre.

 The French had positioned themselves in mountains to the north-east of the town.
 At dawn on 4 February the YLIV and the 1st West India Regiment's light company were sent to take the strategic Bridge of Voziere, over the Noire River, to the right of the French.
-They were spotted by a picket but stormed the bridge despite this, capturing the position.
-With other units having also crossed the river, heavily pushing the defenders back on the left, the French surrendered on 6 February.
+They were spotted by a French picket but stormed the bridge anyway, capturing the position.
+With other British units having also crossed the river, heavily pushing the defenders back on the left, the French surrendered on 6 February.
 During this time the regiment continued to grow in numbers from its nadir of 1807, and in October 1810 was recorded at 1,290 men in twelve companies.

-The regiment subsequently continued to expand, most likely because of heavy recruitment from French prisoners of war and because the majority of deserters from the Peninsular War were sent to it; in 1811 it numbered 1,543 men.
+The regiment subsequently continued to expand, most likely because of heavy recruitment from French prisoners of war and because the majority of French troops who deserted to the British during the Peninsular War were sent to it; in 1811 the unit numbered 1,543 men.
 In the same year the regiment was put back on garrison duty.
 Split in half, it was sent to Antigua and Barbados.
-In December 1814 the regiment was brought back together to serve as a whole in the Jamaica garrison.
+In December 1814 the regiment was brought back together to serve in the British garrison in Jamaica.
 Lieutenant-Colonel Edward O'Hara assumed command on 15 June 1815, and left the unit on 25 July 1816.
 Still at Jamaica, the regiment was reduced in size in December, lowering to 1,077 men in ten companies.
-The regiment continued at Jamaica until early 1817 when it was sent to Britain.
+The regiment continued to be stationed in Jamaica until early 1817 when it was sent to England.
 The YLIV arrived at Harwich in March and were disbanded on the 19th of that month, by then being commanded by Lieutenant-Colonel Alexander Mackenzie.